emacsway/emacsway.github.io/_sources/ru/self-learning-for-software-engineer.txt

 - "Systems Thinking.
 Quality Software Management.
 New York: Dorset House." by Gerald M. Weinberg, 1992,  ISBN: 0932633226
 - "An Introduction to General Systems Thinking" by Gerald M. Weinberg
 - "Harvard Business Review on Decision Making" by Harvard Business School Press
+- "The Software Architect Elevator: Redefining the Architect's Role in the Digital Enterprise 1st Edition" by Gregor Hohpe
+- "Fundamentals of Software Architecture: An Engineering Approach" 1st edition by Mark Richards, Neal Ford
+- "The Book: 37 Things One Architect Knows About IT Transformation" by Gregor Hohpe

 Базы данных